Chris MacManus: Political career

-He was a member of Sligo Borough Council (formerly Sligo Corporation) from 1999 to 2014, having been elected on three occasions, and was a member of Sligo County Council from 2017 to 2020.
+He was a member of Sligo County Council from 2017 to 2020.
 He was co-opted in March 2017 to replace his father Seán MacManus, and retained the seat at the 2019 Sligo County Council election.

-He contested the 2016 Irish general election in the Sligo–Leitrim and was the last candidate to be eliminated.
+He contested the 2016 general election in Sligo–Leitrim and was the last candidate to be eliminated.

 MEP Matt Carthy was elected as a TD for the Cavan–Monaghan constituency at the 2020 general election.
 MacManus was nominated to replace him in the European Parliament.

 MacManus sat on the Agriculture and Rural Development Committee where he advocated on behalf of small Irish family farmers, and highlighted the lack of investment in the west of Ireland, and campaigned to have the Western Rail Corridor opened.
-He was also a member of the Committee on Economic and Monetary Affairs in adddition to the EU Delegations for relations with South Africa and with Palestine.
+He was also a member of the Committee on Economic and Monetary Affairs in addition to the EU Delegations for relations with South Africa and with Palestine.

 He lost his seat at the 2024 European Parliament election following a poor campaign by Sinn Féin in both those and the 2024 Irish local elections held on the same day.

-MacManus was also an unsuccessful candidate in Sligo-Leitrim at the 2024 Irish general election again being the last candidate eliminated despite outpolling current TD and Minister of State Marian Harkin.
+MacManus was also an unsuccessful candidate in Sligo–Leitrim at the 2024 general election, again being the last candidate eliminated, despite outpolling TD Marian Harkin on the first count.

 He currently serves as chairperson of County Sligo Sinn Féin having been selected by its members.